sayansonu7/EchoGem/README.md

 ## Features

 - Modern UI with Tailwind CSS
-- Integration with Google's Gemini Pro model
+- Integration with Google's Gemini model
 - Real-time chat experience
 - Responsive design for all devices